You can get this post Architecture Presentation Board Tips as a printable pdf – click on the button below to get your copy!

 4 – Layout

 Consider using a grid to help you organise the visual elements on your board.
 You can use a simple grid or something more complex.
-A grid helps you to organise the elements on your page and produce consistency across the presentation board set.
+A grid helps you to organise the elements on your page and produce consistency across the architecture presentation board set.
 Once you have decided on your page size and orientation you can set about creating a grid that suits your needs.
 The grid can include space for title bars, page numbers, other information that needs to appear on each board.
 Using a program like InDesign is great as you can set up master pages as templates so you only need to create the grid once and it can then be used on numerous pages.

 Consider the visual hierarchy.
 You will want some of your images to receive more visual attention than others, in order to communicate your idea.
 You can do this by giving certain images more space in the grid than others.